kallaway/100-days-of-code/log.md

 ##Day 49: Feb.
 15th, 2017
 **Today's Progress**: Redid Ninja Gold Game (the view, and the Pylot version) to make it cute for portfolio.

-**Thoughts**: Need to record video walkth-through of it now that it looks better.
+**Thoughts**: Need to record video walk-through of it now that it looks better.
 Also only had about 1 hour today to work.

 **Link to work**: Pylot_Ninja_Gold folder on desktop